tcole98/solar-calculator/README.md

 # TenderMarket

-Building a simple database with Authenticated API endpoints# tendermarket
+Building a simple database with Authenticated API endpoints